-In order to assess the suitability of an applicant (and to inform decision makers when answering the question above), the Council will undertake whatever checks and apply whatever processes it considers necessary to ensure that licences are not issued to, or used by, unsuitable people.
-In assessing the suitability of an applicant or licence holder, the council will take into consideration the following factors:
+To assess the suitability of an applicant (and to inform decision makers when answering the question above), the Council will undertake whatever checks and apply whatever processes it considers necessary to ensure that licences are not issued to, or used by, unsuitable people.
+In assessing the suitability of an applicant or licence holder, the Council will take into consideration the following factors:

 - Criminality

 - Period of holding a driver's licence

 - Number of endorsed driving licence penalty points

-- Right to work,
+- Right to work

 - Medical fitness

-- Standard of driving / driving ability
+- Standard of driving/ driving ability

-- The conduct of the applicant in making the application (e.g. whether they
+- The conduct of the applicant in making the application

-have acted with integrity during the application process).
+- The previous licensing history of existing/ former licence holders.

-- The previous licensing history of existing / former licence holders.
+In addition, the Council will also consider further information sources such as the Police (including abduction notices), Children and Adult Safeguarding Boards, other licensing authorities and statutory agencies.

-In addition the Council will also consider further information sources such as the Police (including abduction notices), Children and Adult Safeguarding Boards, other licensing authorities and statutory agencies.
+- 1.6 This policy provides guidance to any persons, but specifically: - Applicants for a driver's licence - Existing licensed drivers whose licences are being reviewed - Licensing officers - Members of the licensing committee/sub-committee - Magistrates and Judges hearing appeals against local authority decisions - 1.7 In considering this guidance, the Council will be mindful that each case must be considered on its individual merits and, where the circumstances demand, the committee may depart from the guidelines.

-- 1.6 This policy provides guidance to any person with an interest in taxi and private hire licensing.
-In particular, but not exclusively: - Applicants for a driver's licence - Existing licensed drivers whose licences are being reviewed - Licensing officers - Members of the licensing committee/sub-committee - Magistrates and Judges hearing appeals against local authority decisions - 1.7 In considering this guidance the Council will be mindful that each case must be considered on its individual merits and, where the circumstances demand, the committee may depart from the guidelines. - 1.8 In this policy the word "Conviction" is to be defined as including convictions, cautions, warnings, reprimands and other relevant information.
-In this policy 'from date sentence has ended' is taken to be the date which is reached once the whole of the period as sentenced by the court has elapsed and not necessarily the length of time served by the applicant.
+- In this policy, the word "Conviction" is to be defined as including convictions, cautions, warnings, reprimands and other relevant information.
+In this policy 'from date sentence has ended' is taken to be the date which is reached once the whole of the period as sentenced by the court has elapsed and not the length of time served by the applicant.
 For example, if a sentence is five years imprisonment then the date that the sentence ends will be five years from the date of sentencing regardless of the amount of time actually served by the applicant.
-If the sentence is amended by a court at a later date then this new sentence becomes relevant for the purposes of this policy.
-The term 'since completion of sentence' is to be construed in a similar way. - 1.9 In this policy the word applicant refers to either new applicants, existing licence holders who are seeking renewal and existing licence holders that are the subject of periodic auditing or having their licence reviewed by the council as part of the policy implementation process.
+If the sentence is amended by a court at a later date, then this new sentence becomes relevant to this policy.
+The term 'since completion of sentence' is to be construed in the same way. - 1.9 In this policy, the word applicant refers to either new applicants, existing licence holders who are seeking renewal and existing licence holders that are the subject of periodic auditing.
 It also includes existing licence holders who are being considered by the Council by virtue of offending activity having recently come to light.